push-protocol/BRB-Bootcamp/Assignments/Session03/auditOptimizeStakingContract.md

 2. **Submission Requirements:**
    1. Clone the repository locally.
    2. Create a branch with the name format `YOUR_NAME_TASKNAME`.
-   3. Look for a folder with your name in the Bootcampers folder.
+   3. Look for a folder with your name in the [Bootcamper folder](../../Bootcampers/).
-   4. Create a folder and name it as per the task name.
+   4. Create a folder and name it the according to the session, in this case it will be `Session03`.
-   5. Add your Smart contract code in the folder.
+   5. Add your text file in the folder.
    6. Raise a pull request (PR).

 Your submission will be verified and merged!